 I say there’s a need for change.
 I say that we have to improve and we can improve if we stop arguing and fighting about whose way is the best way or the only way.

 There are several different paths to personal improvement.
 Whether this is from a personal perspective or professional, there are countless ways for you to reach your best level of potential.

 Our job is to find the way that works best for us.
-And if we are honest about this and truly work at it, nothing can stop us (we’re on our way up!)
+If we are honest about this and truly work at it, nothing can stop us.
+(We’re on our way up!)